1978–79 in English football: Diary of the season

 3 February 1979: Liverpool beat West Bromwich Albion 2–1 at Anfield to reclaim top spot in the First Division table as Everton suffer just their second League defeat of the season, 1–0 at relegation-threatened Wolverhampton Wanderers.

 7 February 1979: England move to the top of their European Championship qualifying group with an emphatic 4–0 win over Northern Ireland at Wembley.

 9 February 1979: Trevor Francis becomes Britain's first £1million footballer when he is transferred from Birmingham City to Nottingham Forest, doubling the British record fee set when West Bromwich Albion signed David Mills last month.

 26 February 1979: Arsenal beat Nottingham Forest 1–0 at the City Ground in the FA Cup fifth round.
 Tottenham Hotspur, Liverpool, Manchester United and Ipswich Town are amongst the other First Division sides to progress.

 28 February 1979: Liverpool at now five points clear of Arsenal and Everton at the top of the First Division, with two games in hand.
 Birmingham City are eight points from safety at the bottom, and are joined in the relegation zone by Chelsea and Queens Park Rangers.

 3 March 1979: Chelsea débutant goalkeeper Petar Borota picks up a clean sheet against Liverpool, while Osvaldo Ardiles and David Mills score their first goals for their clubs: the Argentine internationalist bags a brace in Tottenham's 2–0 win over Derby County while Mills contributes to West Bromwich Albion's 3–1 win over Coventry City.

 10 March 1979: Liverpool win 1–0 away to Ipswich Town to reach the FA Cup semi-finals.
 The two other ties played today end in 1–1 draws.

-17 March 1979: Nottingham Forest retain the EFL Cup with a 3–2 win over Southampton in the final.
+17 March 1979: Nottingham Forest retain the League Cup with a 3–2 win over Southampton in the final.

 21 March 1979: Arsenal beat Southampton 2–0 in their FA Cup sixth round replay to join Liverpool, Wolverhampton Wanderers and Manchester United in the semi-finals.

 31 March 1979: Arsenal beat Wolverhampton Wanderers 2–0 at Villa Park to reach the FA Cup final.
 In the other semi-final, Manchester United and Liverpool draw 2–2 at Maine Road.
 In the league, Liverpool hold a comfortable four-point lead over Everton at the top at the end of the month.
 Chelsea have slipped behind Birmingham City on goal difference at the bottom, and Queens Park Rangers remain in the relegation zone.